There are different types of messages that can be sent using a messaging platform.

 - Messaging application at user end for pushing bulk messages

-- Data Base to store the messages, response and delivery details
+- Data Base to store the messages, responses, and delivery details

 - Operator to which messages are pushed

-- Finally mobile device to which the messages are delivered
+- Finally, the mobile device to which the messages are delivered

-The messaging application at the end user side pushes bulk messages into the input queues.
-From the input queues the messages will get parallel push to database and routing application.
+The messaging application at the end-user side pushes bulk messages into the input queues.
+From the input queues, the messages will get a parallel push to the database and routing application.
 The routing application will be responsible for identifying the exact route for each message.
 Once the route is identified that gets updated in the database.
-As per the route identified, message falls into the operator queue.
-From operator queue messages are pushed to operators and when operator receives a successful message it will push response to the response queue.
-After pushing the response the operators will send message to mobile device.
-The mobile devices will respond with the reception of message to operators and the operator will push this delivery response to the delivery response queue and all the status will get updated in the database.
+As per the route identified, the message falls into the operator queue.
+From the operator, queue messages are pushed to operators and when the operator receives a successful message it will push a response to the response queue.
+After pushing the response the operators will send a message to the mobile device.
+The mobile devices will respond with the reception of messages to operators and the operator will push this delivery response to the delivery response queue and all the statuses will get updated in the database.